 NOTE: As the embryos will grow substantially in size during the imaging, make sure that there is space in the field of view anterior and posterior to the embryo.
 Use the Scan Large Image tab of the ND acquisition window and select a 4 x 1 pattern with 10% overlap to capture four adjacent fields of view.

 Configure the settings for capturing the Z-stacks using the microscope software.
-Because the embryo is mounted close to the bottom of the glass dish, it will move away from the bottom as it grows.
-Thus set the z-stacks asymmetrically with more space away from the bottom.

 NOTE: Because the embryo is mounted close to the bottom of the glass dish, its center will move away from the bottom as it grows.
 Use the Z tab of the ND acquisition window and select the Asymmetrical relative range.
-With this method, the current focus plane is used as the Reference plane and the rest of the planes are asymmetrically distributed above and below to include the whole embryo within the z-stack volume, with enough space to account for the specimen’s growth.
+With this method, the current focus plane is used as the Reference plane and the rest of the planes are asymmetrically distributed above and below to include the whole embryo within the Z-stack volume, with enough space to account for the specimen’s growth.
 In all experiments, the interval was set to 11 µm and the total range to about 45 planes.

 In order to maintain the focus of multiple embryos during long-term time-lapse imaging, use an automated focus.
 If imaging several embryos, adjust the individual offset levels for each embryo to focus at the Reference plane.